 In a tubal ligation, also known as “having your tubes tied,” your fallopian tubes are cut or blocked.
-Fertilization happens in the fallopian tube, so a tubal ligation prevents pregnancy by keeping the sperm and egg from meeting.
+Fertilization happens in the fallopian tube, so tubal ligation prevents pregnancy by keeping the sperm and egg from meeting.

 Approximately 1 percent of tubal ligations are reversed.